 A change in the securities held by a Portfolio is known as "portfolio turnover."
 PIMCO manages the Portfolios without regard generally to restrictions on portfolio turnover.
 See "Taxation" below.
 Trading in fixed income securities does not generally involve the payment of brokerage commissions, but does involve indirect transaction costs.
 Trading in equity securities involves the payment of brokerage commissions, which are transaction costs paid by a Portfolio.

-The use of futures contracts may involve the payment of commissions to futures commission merchants.
+The use of futures contracts may involve the payment of commissions to FCMs.
 High portfolio turnover (e.g., greater than 100%) involves correspondingly greater expenses to a Portfolio, including brokerage commissions or dealer mark-ups and other transaction costs on the sale of securities and reinvestments in other securities.
 The higher the rate of portfolio turnover of a Portfolio, the higher these transaction costs borne by the Portfolio generally will be.
-Such sales may result in realization of taxable capital gains (including short-term capital gains which are generally taxed to shareholders at ordinary income tax rates).
+Such sales may result in realization of taxable capital gains (including short-term capital gains which generally would be taxed at ordinary income tax rates when distributed to shareholders).

 The portfolio turnover rate of a Portfolio is calculated by dividing (a) the lesser of purchases or sales of portfolio securities for the particular fiscal year by (b) the monthly average of the value of the portfolio securities owned by the Portfolio during the particular fiscal year.
 In calculating the rate of portfolio turnover, there is excluded from both (a) and (b) all securities, including options, whose maturities or expiration dates at the time of acquisition were one year or less and any short sales that the Portfolio does not intend to maintain for more than one year.
 Proceeds from short sales and assets used to cover short positions undertaken are included in the amounts of securities sold and purchased, respectively, during the year.
-Portfolio turnover rates for each Portfolio that was operational as of the Trust's most recent fiscal year end are provided in the applicable Prospectuses under the "Financial Highlights."
+Portfolio turnover rates for each Portfolio that was operational as of the Trust's most recent fiscal year end are provided in the applicable Prospectuses under the caption "Financial Highlights."

-The PIMCO All Asset, the PIMCO All Asset All Authority, the PIMCO Global Diversified Allocation and the PIMCO Global Managed Asset Allocation Portfolios indirectly bear the expenses associated with the portfolio turnover of the Underlying PIMCO Funds (and unaffiliated funds, in the case of the PIMCO Global Diversified Allocation and PIMCO Global Managed Asset Allocation Portfolios), which may have fairly high portfolio turnover rates (i.e., in excess of 100%).
-Shareholders in the PIMCO All Asset, the PIMCO All Asset All Authority, the PIMCO Global Diversified Allocation and the PIMCO Global Managed Asset Allocation Portfolios may also bear expenses directly or indirectly through sales of securities held by the Portfolios and the Underlying PIMCO Funds (and unaffiliated funds, in the case of the PIMCO Global Diversified Allocation and the PIMCO Global Managed Asset Allocation Portfolios, which result in realization of taxable capital gains.
-To the extent such gains relate to securities held for twelve months or less, such gains will be short-term taxable gains taxed at ordinary income tax rates when distributed to shareholders who are individuals.
+The PIMCO All Asset, the PIMCO Global Diversified Allocation and the PIMCO Global Managed Asset Allocation Portfolios indirectly bear the expenses associated with the portfolio turnover of the Underlying PIMCO Funds (and unaffiliated funds, in the case of the PIMCO Global Diversified Allocation and PIMCO Global Managed Asset Allocation Portfolios), which may have fairly high portfolio turnover rates (i.e., in excess of 100%).
+Shareholders in the PIMCO All Asset, the PIMCO Global Diversified Allocation and the PIMCO Global Managed Asset Allocation Portfolios may also bear expenses directly or indirectly through sales of securities held by the Portfolios and the Underlying PIMCO Funds (and unaffiliated funds, in the case of the PIMCO Global Diversified Allocation and the PIMCO Global Diversified Allocation and the PIMCO Global Diversified Allocation in the PIMCO Global Managed Asset Allocation Portfolios.
+The extent such gains relate to securities held for twelve months or less, such gains will be short-term taxable gains taxed at ordinary income tax rates when distributed to shareholders who are individuals.

-The PIMCO Emerging Markets Bond Portfolio experienced an increased portfolio turnover rate compared to its prior year.
-The Portfolio's trading activity increased during the period ended December 31, 2019 when purchases and sales of Portfolio shares increased, as compared to the prior period ended December 31, 2018.
+The PIMCO All Asset Portfolio experienced an increased portfolio turnover rate compared to its prior year.
+The Portfolio's trading activity increased during the period ended December 31, 2020 when purchases and sales of Portfolio shares increased, as compared to the prior period ended December 31, 2019.